Abdellah Taïa: L'Armée du salut (Salvation Army)

 a valuable contribution not only to queer fiction but to North African diaspora literature as well.
 A resident of Paris over the last decade, Taïa has joined the column of Moroccan expatriates–Tahar Ben Jelloun and Abdelkebir Khatibi, among others–who cast a telescopic eye over the thorny and often violent ideological interchange between postmodern Europe and postcolonial Africa.
 But Taïa's words are not scrawled with the bellicose politics of a partisan; rather, they are auguries of a familial world imbued with both magic and poverty; lilting and resolute; a prose of stark divinity and apostasy."

-Une mélancolie árabe (An Arab Melancholia)
+Une mélancolie arabe (An Arab Melancholia)

-Une mélancolie árabe (An Arab Melancholia) is an "autobiographical novel of self-discovery [...] about an openly gay man who lives between cultures in Egypt and France".
+Une mélancolie arabe (An Arab Melancholia) is an "autobiographical novel of self-discovery [...] about an openly gay man who lives between cultures in Egypt and France".

 Le jour de roi (The King's Day)

 His novel Le jour de roi (The King's Day), about King Hassan II, "was banned in Morocco".
 But after it received the 2010 Prix de Flore literary prize, "the ban was lifted.
 My books are now translated into Arabic and are available in Morocco, a sign that things are changing".